Home

 The Center for Environmental and Applied Fluid Mechanics (CEAFM) fosters research and teaching involving fluid mechanics by bringing together students, faculty, and researchers from the Whiting School of Engineering, the Krieger School of Arts and Sciences, and the Applied Physics Laboratory.
 Research areas of the CEAFM faculty and students include fluid flow phenomena in engineering and science covering a wide range of spatial and temporal scales.
 This includes fluid flows that occur in industrial, transportation, and manufacturing applications, in ocean and coastal engineering, in the treatment of aquatic and air-borne contaminants, in planetary atmospheres and oceans, rivers, subsurface waters, and fluids deep in the earth’s interior, in biological systems, and in the microscopic environments relevant to micro-fluidic engineering applications and to aquatic and atmospheric chemistry and biology.

-The 2025 CEAFM-Burgers-GWU Research Symposium on Environmental and Applied Fluid Dynamics will take place at the George Washington University campus, Washington, DC on Tuesday, May 27, 2025. » Brochure
+The 2026 CEAFM-Burgers-GWU Research Symposium on Environmental and Applied Fluid Dynamics will take place at Johns Hopkins University campus, Baltimore, MD on TBD.

 Center for Environmental and Applied Fluid Mechanics